-Ryan Schmaltz joined UNCSA in December 2017 as Director of the Media and Emerging Technology Lab (“METL").
+Ryan Schmaltz joined UNCSA in December 2017 as Director of the Media and Emerging Technology Lab (“METL") and is now Director of Special VR Projects in the School of Filmmaking.
 As the Lab’s founding director, he led the lab’s overall vision, programs, operations and external partnerships with emerging storytelling mediums such as virtual reality, augmented reality, Web 3.0, metaverse, among others.

 Under Schmaltz' leadership, METL: